 9. Job, Proverbs, Ecclesiastes, Psalms, Song of Solomon – Sometimes referred to as the books of wisdom, these include more rules and guidelines, along with poetry which sheds more light on the nature of God.

 The second major part of the Bible is the New Testament.
 This primarily follows the life of Jesus Christ from the perspective of multiple authors.
 The New Testament consists of the following books:

 1. The four canonical (accepted by the Church) gospels – The Gospels of Matthew, Mark, Luke, and John.
 These four gospels were written by different authors and at different times.
 While they all focus on Jesus’ life, they don’t always cover the same points in his life.
 For example, Mark’s Gospel begins at Jesus’ baptism, approximately thirty years into his life.

 2. Acts of the Apostles – This book follows the apostles as they continue Christ’s work after his death and resurrection.

 3. Epistles – This book encompasses holy letters, most of which were written by Paul to different churches, people, and other bodies.

 4. Book of Revelation – This book is an account of the return of Jesus Christ and the apocalypse.
 This is the final book of the Bible.

 While the Bible is one book that all Christians follow, different denominations will prefer different editions and translations.
 This means that, for example, there will be differences between the Catholic Bible and a Bible which a protestant might use.

 Additionally, there have been multiple different translations of the Bible throughout history.
 While the content mostly remains the same between them, phrasing and terminology will differ.
 This can also impact the numbering of passages in the Bible that you’re reading.
-For this reason, it’s important to find out which Bible your GCSE course uses.
+For this reason, it’s important to find out which Bible your GCSE Religious Studies course uses.
 In many cases, you can find online publications of the Bible, saving you from having to purchase a physical copy.